Ryuma-code/Submission-Machine-Learning/README.md

 # Submission-Machine-Learning
-Tasks to complete the Building-Projects-Machine-Learning class.
+Tasks to complete the Learning Machine Learning for Beginners class.

 Each Branch Represents Each Task.